 In September the birds begin to come down from the mountains.
-Each morning we walk out into the pinions and junipers forest behind our house towatch for them and to see the wild flowers.
-It was a wet August this year with almost daily rain storms right up into September.
-Faowers are everywhere like a second spring, and as in spring birds are singing.
+Each morning my wife and I walk out into the pinons and junipers behind our house to watch for them and to see the wild flowers.
+It had been a wet August this year with almost daily rain storms right up into September.
+Flowers are everywhere like a second spring, and as in spring birds are singing.
 One calls with a sweet clear note - a single flute-like note - again and again.
-After a lapse of all the summer months spent on a New England Island it had become an unfamiliar sound/ remember the note makes find the bred know from what bird/it comes and I cannot see/, for I am blinded by the morning sun just rising over the western foothills of the Sangre de Christo range.
-Other birds answer the call from the top branches of the low pinions and junipers, but their silhouettes are indistinguishable in the sharp light from the bushy outlines of the trees.
-Then one begins a soft, melodious, warble, which I have heard high in the mountains in June, not unlike the bluebirdes.
-At once, like a shaft of light in a darkened room, a bright illumination stirs sudden recpgnition in the back of my mind and I remember the Townsend solitaire.
+After a lapse of all the summer months spent on a New England Island it had become an unfamiliar sound to me.
+I do not remember the note and I cannot find the bird, for I am blinded by the morning sun just rising over the western foothills of the Sangre de Cristo range.
+Other birds answer the call from the top branches of the low pinons and junipers, but their silhouettes are indistinguishable from the bushy outlines of the trees in the sharp morning light.
+Then one begins a soft, melodious, warble, which I have heard high in the mountains in June, not unlike the bluebird's.
+At once, like a shaft of light in a darkened room, a bright illumination stirs sudden recognition in the back of my mind and I remember the Townsend solitaire.
 I confirm the identification when finally I get a good look at the bird and see it fly.

 Solitaires are well named.
 They haunt the grassy tops of the mountains where forest fires long ago destroyed the trees creating open, alpine slopes.
-They nest in June and July on the ground under the shelter of a rotting log of projecting slab of rock.
-When their families are grown and disperesed they move down from the boreal mountain tops to the desert foothills of sage and pinion and cactus there to pass the winter.
+They nest in June and July on the ground under the shelter of a rotting log or projecting slab of rock.
+When their families are grown and disper sed they move down from the boreal mountain tops to the desert foothills of sage and pinon and cactus there to pass the winter.